Zeroes of quaternionic modular forms and central $L$-values: Local involutions and trivial zeroes

 \begin{proof} It follows from Propositions 1.4 and 3.2 of \cite{me:dim} (or more directly from Theorem 3.3 of \emph{op.\ cit.} if $3 \nmid N$) that $2^{\omega(N)}(\dim M^{+_N}(\calO) - \dim M^{\eps}(\calO))$ equals

-Here we use the same notation as in \emph{op.\ cit.}: each $h'(\Delta_d)$ is a weighted class number and $b(d,N/d)$ is 1, 2 or 4 depending only on $d \mod 8$ (see \eqref{eq:bN} below).
+Here we use the same notation as in \emph{op.\ cit.}: each $h'(\Delta_d)$ is a weighted class number and $b(d,N/d)$ is 1, 2 or 4 depending only on $d \mod 8$.
+For $N$ odd, $b(d,N/d) = b(d,1)$, where $b(d,1)$ is given by \eqref{eq:bN} below.
 In addition $\delta_{3|N}$ means 1 if $3|N$ and 0 otherwise.
 The point is that each term in the above sum is $\ge 0$, so $\dim M^{+_N}(\calO) = \dim M^{\eps}(\calO)$ if and only if each term is 0.
 Condition (i) is equivalent to each term in the first sum being 0, and condition (ii) is equivalent to the final term being 0. \end{proof}

 \begin{rem} (a) Since these conditions are complicated, it is not obvious how frequently they are satisfied.
-In Sage, we computed these conditions for the 820 odd squarefree levels $N < 10000$ which are products of 3 primes.
-Of these levels, 465 have at least one sign pattern $\eps \ne +_N$ with no trivial zeroes.
+In Sage, we computed these conditions for the 820 odd squarefree levels $N < 10000$ which are products of 3 primes.\footnote{Code may be found at: \url{https://math.ou.edu/~kmartin/data/}} Of these levels, 465 have at least one sign pattern $\eps \ne +_N$ with no trivial zeroes.
 The total number of such sign patterns 559.
 Thus it appears relatively common that for (non-prime) $N$ as above there is at least one sign pattern besides $+_N$ with no trivial zeroes.
-However, it appears uncommon that there are many such sign patterns for a given level.

 (b) While we still have similar dimension formulas when $N$ is even, the issue with the above argument is that the constants $b(d,N/d)$ are $-1$, $-2$ or 0 if $N/d$ is even, so one cannot use a positivity argument.
 We note that of the 980 even levels $N \in \Sq_3$ with $N < 10000$, 372 have a sign pattern $\eps \ne +_N$ with no trivial zeroes. \end{rem}